preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/advanced-search/advanced-search-67/index.rst

 Advanced Search settings in Omnia 6.7
 ========================================

-This is an ongoing preliminary documentation for Advanced Search settings in Omnia 6.7.
-More will added/edited soon.
+These Advanced Search settings is available Omnia 6.7 and later.

 You can use these settings: